Multi-armed bandits#

 plot_softmax(drift=True)

-As one can see, the strategies that are less “commited” to their Q-values are less affected by the sudden change.
+As one can see, the strategies that are less “committed” to their Q-values are less affected by the sudden change.
 Of course, if the drift is more gradual, values closer to 1.0 may be more suitable.

 Note that higher values of tau also work when the drift is more gradual, rather than a sudden change as we simulate here.